rubenrabb01/Modeling-MacFish-database/Horizontal range.md

 - Fit models with both _weekly_ and _seasonally_ as predictors variables to account for seasonality
 - Include body size as a predictor variable and additional random terms for season and species
 - Forecast models add a main effect for Species allowing the shape of the smooths to vary between _perk_, _pikeperch_ and _wels_
-- Add an interaction (5 out of 8 models) between season and week to account for changes in amount of seasonality over time
+- Add an interaction (5 out of 8 models) between season and day of the week to account for changes in amount of seasonality over time
 - Add a tensor product interaction term in presence of smooth functions for main-effects using the _ti_ function (1 out of 8 models)
 ```
 m_gam_sp1 <- bam(sqrt(ranged2d+1) ~ s(seasonally, by = Species, sp = 0.1, k = 5) + s(weekly,  by = Species, bs = "ps", k = 7) + s(Id, bs = "re"), family = gaussian, data = data_longit_sub, method = "REML")